 Coccidia in Dogs and Cats

 What is Coccidia in cats and dogs?
-Coccidia are tiny intestinal parasites that are often misunderstood.
+Coccidia are tiny one-celled intestinal parasites that are often misunderstood.

 Signs of Coccidia in Dogs and Cats